Hny0305Lin/fork_orangemix/README.md

 ▼?

 This is a merge model that improves on the AnythingV3, where NSFW representation is not good.
+It can produce SFW, NSFW, and any other type of artwork, while retaining the flat, beautifully painted style of AnythingV3.
+Stable.
+Popular in the Japanese community.

 ▼Use Models
 1. AnythingV3.0 huggingface pruned [2700c435]